Here's where to find Friday night fish fries for Lent in Des Moines

 Price: $10 adults; $3 kids 4-10; under 3, free.
 Carryout and family rates are available.

 Christ the King Parish

 Knights of Columbus will hold a fish fry dinner all six Fridays from 5 to 7 p.m.
-The menu includes baked salmon, fried cod, baked Parmesan-crusted tilapia, or cheese pizza.
+The menu includes spicy baked salmon, all-you-can-eat fried cod, baked Parmesan-crusted tilapia, or cheese pizza for kids.
 Sides will include french fries, coleslaw, cheesy potatoes, green beans and dinner rolls.
 Beverages include lemonade and iced tea.
-The Youth Group will sell homemade desserts as a fundraiser to pay for a trip to the National Catholic Youth Conference.
+The youth group will sell homemade desserts as a fundraiser to pay for a trip to the National Catholic Youth Conference in 2021.

 Holy Trinity Catholic Church & School

 Knights of Columbus will serve its Lenten Fish Dinners for four Fridays: Feb.
 28, March 6 and 27 and April 3.
 Baked tilapia and baked beer-battered cod, fish tacos, mac and cheese, a potato, vegetables, coleslaw, a dinner roll and assorted beverages will be available.